 With our fast pace of life and the international perception of Hong Kong as a cyberpunk-esque city, it’s easy to forget that our hometown is actually full of history.
-From long-forgotten shoot-outs to the dark etymology behind certain place names, here are five of our favourite lesser-known historical factoids about Hong Kong’s neighbourhoods.
+From long-forgotten shoot-outs to the dark etymology behind certain place names, here are nine of our favourite lesser-known historical factoids about Hong Kong’s neighbourhoods.

 Nowadays, Tiu Keng Leng is a relatively quiet residential neighbourhood, with notable points of interest including the gorgeous Tseung Kwan O waterfront and avant-garde Hong Kong Design Institute building.
 But did you know it was once home to a gigantic mill capable of producing 8,000 bags of flour every day?

 Established by Canadian business Alfred H. Rennie in 1905 in partnership with Sir Paul Chater and Sir Hormusjee Mody, the presence of the Hong Kong Milling Company in Tiu Keng Leng led the area to be dubbed Rennie’s Mill.
 However, following the business’ failure in 1908, Rennie drowned himself.
 His death, which was erroneously reported as a hanging, led Cantonese-speaking locals to change the area’s name from Chiu Keng Leng (照鏡嶺; “Mirror Reflection Ridge”) to the similar-sounding Tiu Keng Leng (吊頸嶺; “Hanging Neck Ridge”).